-How To Train Your Teen To Be A Safe Driver
+How To Train Your Teen To Be A Safe Driver?

 0

 Are you having trouble handing over the car keys to your teen who just became eligible to drive?
 Understand that you are not alone; all parents find themselves going through this dilemma that how to train teen to be a safe driver.
 I know the idea of your teenager driving a car stresses you out and why it shouldn’t be.
 Teens in the age group of 15-19 accounted for only 7% of the U.S. population in 2013 but caused over $10 billion of motor vehicle damages!
 While this is a genuine concern, you can take some measures to alleviate your anxiety.
-The most vital one is to train your teen how to be a safe driver.
+The most vital one is to teach your teen how to be a safe driver.

-Check state legislation regarding teen drivers
+1. Check state legislation regarding teen drivers

-Before you start training your teen, the first and foremost check you have to make is the resident state regulations regarding teen driving.
+Before you start training your teen, the first and foremost check you have to make is the resident state regulations regarding teenage driving.
 Forty-six states, along with Washington D.C., require a significant amount of supervised driving for teens.
 On the other hand, four states rule out supervised driving if the driver has taken an adequate level of driving classes.
 Furthermore, four states disregard supervised driving as a whole.

 Check your state laws before getting your teen into the car.
 Even if your state does not require supervised driving, do not give teens the car keys straightaway.
 Spend some time with them and teach them the norms of safe driving.
 Give them complete guidance on how to be a safe driver.
 But wait:

-Is instructor-led driver education course worth it?
+2. Is instructor-led driver education course worth it?

 Most schools include a driver’s course as part of the curriculum, and additionally, you can get private driving lessons.
 The issue, however, with these driver education programs is that they last up to 6 hours.
 However, the recommended time for a teen to gain practical knowledge of driving is 50 hours, at the very least.
 The GDL program fills in this gap left by instructor-led driving course.

-What is the GDL, and how does it work?
+3. What is the GDL, and how does it work?

 All states have adopted the Graduated Licensing (GDL) program to help ease the process of teens getting into driving.
 The GDL program has garnered commendable results nationwide, with a significant reduction in fatal accidents involving teens.